plaintool/notetask/README.md

 - [x] Date, Amount, ~~**Text**~~ // Note
 ```
 ### Legend
+*All fields are optional.
+A task line may include any combination of them.*
 - `## Group` — the group title, marking the start of a set of related tasks
 - `- [x] or - [ ]` — task completion status ([x] = done, [ ] = pending)
-- `Date` — task date and *optional* timestamp in ISO 8601 format `yyyy-MM-ddTHH:mm:ss`
+- `Date` — task date and optional timestamp in ISO 8601 format `yyyy-MM-ddTHH:mm:ss`
-- `Amount` — numeric value related to the task (e.g. cost, quantity)
+- `Amount` — numeric value related to the task (e.g., cost, quantity)
 - `~~**Text**~~` — task description, crossed out if archived (inactive regardless of completion), bold if marked as favorite with a star
-- `// Note` — optional comment or additional information about the task
+- `// Note` — comment or additional information about the task

 ### Example